Executive Chairman and Chairman of the Board

 After serving as CACI's President and Chief Executive Officer for 23 years, Dr. London stepped out of the CEO role to become Executive Chairman on July 1, 2007.
 In this position, he oversees strategic initiatives to ensure shareholder value, advance client missions, cultivate key client relationships, and monitor major financial transactions, including CACI's legacy mergers and acquisitions (M&A) program that Dr. London began in 1992.
 He has an established role as a public figure representing CACI to customers and the federal information technology (IT) industry.
 Dr. London's efforts also focus on the evolution and transformation of defense, intelligence, information technology, and network communications.

-Under Dr. London's leadership, CACI has grown from a small professional services consulting firm to become a pacesetter in IT and communications solutions across markets throughout North America and Western Europe.
+Under Dr. London's leadership, CACI has grown from a small professional services consulting firm to become a pacesetter in IT solutions and services across markets throughout North America and Western Europe.
 CACI operations today are worldwide and global in nature.
 Dr. London is known today throughout the industry as the founder of the modern-day CACI.

 Dr. London has written and published Our Good Name (Washington, DC: Regnery, 2008), documenting CACI's remarkable campaign to challenge the grossly distorted and exaggerated media reporting of the company's work in Iraq for the U.S. Army at AbuGhraib prison.
 Drawing from official government documents, sworn public testimony, and public records, Our Good Name sets the record straight and details how CACI succeeded in overcoming false allegations while meeting the urgent needs of a nation at war.
-He is also the author of the book, Character: the Ultimate Success Factor, which provides an insightful and practical demonstration of how character, expressed through attitudes, actions, and resilience, is the key to long-term success.
+He is also the author of the book, Character: the Ultimate Success Factor (Jacksonville: Adducent, 2013), which provides an insightful and practical demonstration of how good character and ethics are the key to long-term success for both organizations and individuals.
+Dr. London is regularly invited to speak about character and ethics in the media and at public forums, and in August 2014 instructed a webinar on the influence of character as part of a certificate program offered to senior leaders in the federal community by the online university TMGovU.

 CACI has sustained its success in today's new economy in part through Dr. London's highly successful strategic acquisitions program.
 Since 1992, CACI has made more than 55 acquisitions that have strengthened its position in managed networks, information assurance, and the security and intelligence services markets.
 After the September 11, 2001 attacks on New York's World Trade Center and the Pentagon, CACI operations have taken the company even further into the intelligence and homeland security arenas.

-In March 2002, Dr. London led CACI through its first equity offering (secondary offering) since CACI's initial public offering of 1968; the company issued a total of approximately 4.9 million shares of common stock, with gross proceeds of approximately $171 million.
+In 2002, Dr. London led CACI through its first equity offering (secondary offering) since CACI's initial public offering of 1968; the company issued a total of approximately 4.9 million shares of common stock, with gross proceeds of approximately $171 million.
 Moreover, throughout his career, Dr. London has overseen the company's bank financing and line of credit transactions, reflecting his experience as a senior corporate financial manager.
-In May 2004, Dr. London led CACI in raising a new revolving credit facility and institutional term loan, totaling $550 million, to purchase the Defense and Intelligence Group and related assets of American Management Systems, Incorporated.
+In 2004, Dr. London led CACI in raising a new revolving credit facility and institutional term loan, totaling $550 million, to purchase the Defense and Intelligence Group and related assets of American Management Systems, Incorporated.
 The acquisition positioned CACI as one of the largest, focused IT providers serving the defense and Intelligence Community markets, and the transaction was hailed as part of the "Hottest M&A Merger of the Year" by the Northern Virginia Technology Council.
-In May 2007, Dr. London led CACI's sale of $300 million in senior subordinated notes, adding convertible security to the company's capital structure for increased financial flexibility.
+In 2007, Dr. London led CACI's sale of $300 million in senior subordinated notes, adding convertible security to the company's capital structure for increased financial flexibility.
+In 2013, CACI completed its largest acquisition to date, that of Six3 Systems, Inc., positioning the company as a leader in national and tactical intelligence solutions and services.

 Chairman of the Board since 1990, Dr. London first joined CACI as a program manager in 1972.
 He advanced to vice president in 1976, and by 1982 was a division president, managing CACI's extensive work in systems engineering, logistic sciences, and advanced information systems.
 Having been elected to CACI's Board of Directors in 1981, Dr. London was appointed President and Chief Executive Officer in 1984.
 As a "hands-on" CEO, he was the architect of CACI's operational turnaround in 1984-85 for both revenue and profit growth.

 In 1990, Dr. London created CACI's "New Era" strategic vision and successfully transformed the company into a more sharply focused information technology organization for broader opportunities in the rapidly changing IT markets.
 In 1995, CACI achieved Dr. London's New Era objectives and set company records for revenue and profit.
 By 1997, Dr. London had begun the next level of transformation within CACI by repositioning the company to center stage in his vision of the "Network World."
 These moves, under Dr. London's direct guidance, led to CACI's rapid entrée into the information security and intelligence community arenas.
-Now Dr. London continues to guide CACI into the new millennium of the 21st century by evolving CACI's legacy distinctions into flexible new solutions with value-add application across today's expanding technology spectrum.
+Dr. London continues to guide CACI by evolving CACI's legacy distinctions into flexible new solutions across today's expanding technology spectrum.

 Dr. London is a graduate of the U.S. Naval Academy (1959) and the Naval Postgraduate School (1967), where he earned, respectively, a bachelor of science in naval engineering and a master of science in operations research.
 He holds a doctorate in business administration conferred "with distinction" from The George Washington University (1971).